Contents

 The NHSCFA’s approach is to minimise its exposure to risks relating to its regulatory and legal compliance, whilst accepting and encouraging an increased degree of risk in pursuit of its strategic objectives.
 There can be a danger when focusing on negative risks that the organisation will sometimes forego opportunities.
 Where positive risks occur, these will be managed as an opportunity with actions most likely to bring about a successful outcome prioritised.

 The organisation recognises that its appetite for risk varies according to the activity.
-Also, that the acceptance of risk is always subject to ensuring that the potential benefits and risks are fully understood before projects and programme developments are authorised, and that sensible measures to mitigate risks are established when required.
+Also, that the acceptance of risk is always subject to ensuring that the potential benefits and risks are fully understood before projects and programme developments are authorised, and that sensible and realistic measures to mitigate risks are established when required.

 Implementation & review of NHSCFA’s Risk Appetite Responsibility